kfjahnke/envutil/README.md

 collision lines will be hard discontinuities.
 This is correct - the blending due to twining only affects tilted collision lines, unless the twining kernel is widened, which introduces overall blur as well.

+## --pto PTO-FILE

+envutil can process a growing subset of the PTO standard.
+Currently, the i-lines in a PTO file are scanned for file name, projection, yaw, pitch, roll, translation, shear and lens correction parameters.
+Other lines in the PTO file are currently ignored. images from PTO files are added to the set of facets given with --facet - if no --facet parameters are present, only those given in the PTO file are used.
+I have opted to restrict the facet parameters accessible with the --facet option to the set given above to avoid an overly large parameter signature - in favour of using PTO format for more complex facet parameterization.
+Note that envutil's processing of projections in PTO format is limited to rectilinear, spherical, cylindrical, fisheye, and stereographic.
+Also note that there is currently no image blending (no image splining with the Burt&Adelson image splining algorithm as I use it in lux) - the facets will have 'hard' edges.
+The facet prioritization is also fixed to a simple voronoi-diagram-like mode, more complex schemes like lux' shallow cone/steep pyramid method are not yet available in envutil.
+Image brightness (and vignetting) is not touched either, stacks, masks and cropping aren't supported.
+Nevertheless, the set of PTO parameters which envutil now recognizes should convey a good idea of the fit of an intended stitch - similar to the fast 'live stitch' used for animated sequences in lux.
+I may add more PTO features, but mainly I want the PTO option to introduce facets with extended geometrical information via a file, to avoid overly long and cumbersome parameter lists.

 ## --projection PRJ  target projection